3 Plant mistakes to avoid by refreshing your plant’s soil yearly! And a step-by-step guide to repotting your plants.

 You want to add enough soil so that the roots of the plant will not touch the bottom

-the plant will still have space to be placed in the planter.
+- but - the plant will still have space and won’t be too far above the lip of the planter.

 9. Add the plant.

 Hold the plant where you want it in the planter.
 Make sure it is deep enough that the plant won’t fall over

 that the main body of the plant is above the soil enough to not have water sit in too many of the crevices of the plant.